 - Include your students’ interests: Another easy way to get students excited about what you are teaching.
 One year, I had a student who did not want to participate in anything.
 Literally nothing.
 I found out he liked dirt bikes so I started there.
 I found every book I could about dirt bikes and he started opening up.
 Find out what they like and use it to your advantage!

-- Add music: This one is in my top favorites!
-I worked with one teacher who made it a goal to play every Beatles’ album in the background while his students worked.
+- Add music: This one is among my top favorites!
+Long ago, I worked with one teacher who made it a goal to play every Beatles album in the background while his students worked.
 Music is transformative!
 Anytime I’m in a bad mood and put on some favorite tunes, I can typically pull myself out of it.
 Pick songs that pair well with what you are learning or just play some calm or uplifting beats to change the mood.
-One year, I was teaching 6th grade Language Arts in summer school.
+One year, I was teaching 6th-grade Language Arts in summer school.
 We listened to songs and analyzed different lyrics to find poetic elements.
 It was the perfect way to kick off what is typically not a “fun” experience.

 It’s a constant battle and one that we as teachers lose often.
-There’s only so much we can do and to be honest, not every subject/skill/lesson can be as fun as riding on a hover board while eating an ice cream cone (that seems more dangerous than fun to me but you get what I’m saying).
+Finally, there’s only so much we can do.
+Let’s be real, not every subject/skill/lesson can be as fun as riding on a hoverboard while eating an ice cream cone (that seems more dangerous than fun to me but you get what I’m saying).

 Being intentional with quick, easy strategies can be the key to a lesson’s success.
 Deciding what engagement strategies to include ahead of time or simply having a bunch of tricks ready to go in our back pocket is what sets apart the amateur from the expert.